Lucarda/pd-pulqui/README.md

 ## Compiling ##

 Download and extract the sources.
-Then it should be straight-forward (using Linux gcc, macOS Xcode or Windows MinGW) with:
+Then it should be straight-forward (using Linux GCC, macOS Xcode or Windows MinGW) with:

 ```
 cd <path/to/the/pulqui-sources>